 This is really becoming a thing.
 There seems to be a constant stream of fathers going to the European Court of Human Rights (ECHR) complaining that their national authorities had breached their right to respect for family life under Article 8 of the European Convention on Human Rights, by failing to take effective steps to enforce their ‘right’ to contact with their children.
-I have myself written here previously about this phenomenon, most recently in this post.
+I have myself written here previously about this phenomenon.

 The latest example is Onodi v Hungary (these cases are not just confined to the authorities of one country – this seems to be a Europe-wide phenomenon).
 The facts of the case were as follows:

 - The father married the mother in 1990, and they had one child, a daughter, who was born in 1994.